paulchiu/yaspa/README.md

 to a SDK whereby the library offers everything through PHP without the developer needing to think too much about the REST API.

-## Project objectives
+## Project objectives, opinions

 - Be truthful to the original API, do not rename, restructure, or otherwise modify terms where possible
-- Offer different levels of abstraction
+- Offer different levels of abstraction so that the user can utilise lower-level library classes if desired
 - Work with native models where possible
 - Promises first, embrace async support in Guzzle
+- If a method accepts more than 3 parameters, use a builder
+- Minimise the number of dependencies

 # Examples